Getting to Know Your Customers

 We’re beginning work on a new site.
 We have the design planned, and it’s time to plan the content.
 We know what the company does, but there’s something else we need to know: who are the customers?

 In any marketing plan, your population will affect your decisions.
-24 year old women aren’t drawn to the same kinds of pictures, slogans, or offers that 54 year old men find appealing.
-People buying for work don’t respond to same messages that catch the attention of people shopping for fun.
+24-year-old women aren’t drawn to the same kinds of pictures, slogans, or offers that 54-year-old men find appealing.
+People buying for work don’t respond to the same messages that catch the attention of people shopping for fun.